 As a concert singer, Buck was a two-time winner of the Liederkranz Wagnerian Contest in New York City, and performed at Carnegie Hall, Alice Tully Hall, and Radio City Music Hall.

-In 1982, having performed in opera houses all over the country for over twenty years, Buck began searching for his next challenge.
-He settled on moving back to Modesto to bring opera to his hometown.
-He founded Townsend Opera in 1983, presenting the holiday favorite Amahl and the Night Visitors and Pirates of Penzance.
+In 1982, having performed in opera houses all over the country for over twenty years, Buck began searching for his next challenge which brought him back to Modesto where he founded Townsend Opera Players in 1983, presenting the holiday favorite Amahl and the Night Visitors and Pirates of Penzance.

-As General Director of Townsend Opera for twenty-five years, Buck Townsend worked tirelessly to bring opera to Modesto and the surrounding region, producing over eighty fully staged productions.
+As General Director of Townsend Opera for twenty-five years, Buck worked tirelessly producing over eighty fully staged productions.
 He conducted and directed most of the productions, and occasionally performed a role in a production.
 He also designed and built most of the productions, in addition to overseeing the business.

 A dedicated teacher, Buck maintained an active studio of young singers, many of whom went on to study voice and continued performing into adulthood, either professionally or at the community level.
 Buck also founded the Camerateen and Cameratini youth programs within Townsend Opera, which for many years gave young singers an opportunity to experience performing on stage.